Short stem prosthesis: Benefits, challenges, and success factors

 One of the biggest advantages of the short stem prosthesis is the preservation of bone tissue.
 Since the stem is shorter, less bone material is removed, which is particularly beneficial for younger patients, as this facilitates the possibility of a future revision surgery.

-• Long-term benefits: The preservation of bone tissue can offer long-term benefits, particularly for younger patients who may require revision surgery in the future.
-Since more bone is preserved, subsequent interventions are less complicated and can be more successful.
+• Long-term benefits: Preserving bone tissue can provide long-term benefits, especially für jüngere patients, who may in the future require a revision operation.
+Since more bone is retained, spätere procedures are less complicated and can be more successful.

-• Preservation of Bone Integrity: By removing less bone material, the structural integrity of the bone is better preserved.
-This can lead to a more stable anchorage of the prosthesis and reduce the risk of complications such as fractures or loosening.
+• Preservation of bone integrität: By removing less bone material, the structural integrität of the bone remains better preserved.
+This can lead to a more stable anchoring of the prosthesis führen and reduce the risk of complications such as fractures or loosening.

 2. Less invasive